mattrude/wp-gallery2-image-block/readme.txt

 see the random image with the default options.

 == Changelog ==

+= Version 0.6.3 =
+* Tested with WordPress 2.9 - no code changes

 = Version 0.6.2 =
 * Tested with WordPress 2.8.6 - no code changes